casperjs/casperjs/builder/sources/faq_contents.md

    - compare casperjs results with native phantomjs ones
    - if the problem also occurs with native phantomjs, ask on [phantomjs mailing list](https://groups.google.com/forum/#!forum/phantomjs)
 6. Eventually, [file an issue](https://github.com/n1k0/casperjs/issues/new).

 * * * * *

+<h2 id="faq-modularization">I keep copy and pasting stuff in my test scripts, that's boring</h2>

+Have a look at [this gist](https://gist.github.com/3813361), it might help.

+Also, don't forget that CasperJS supports a [CommonJS-compliant module pattern](http://wiki.commonjs.org/wiki/Modules/1.1) implementation.
+Note that CasperJS' implementation differs a bit from the one provided by PhantomJS, but I personnaly never really encountered any functional difference.

+* * * * *